 I hated the first rendering of my home.
 If I had not done this rendering, the final product would have looked like that first rendering.
 It took a few revisions but we ended up with a home exterior we LOVE!

 We used XR3D Studios for our rendering and they did a great job!

 There you have it … five of my top considerations when creating a custom floor plan.
-I am available for a consultation if you would like me to review your floor plan and offer feedback.
 If you find the idea of creating a custom plan too overwhelming and time consuming, my functional and family-oriented floor plan is available for purchase.